 Alligator processors must be licensed seafood processors.
-A list of processors is available by visiting www.gohuntgeorgia.com or by calling 229-426-5267.
+A list of processors is available at GeorgiaWildlife.com/hunting/processors.

 TAXIDERMY AND TANNING

 If you wish to have the alligator mounted, contact one of the many commercial taxidermists in the state for assistance.
 If you wish to tan the alligator hide, contact American Tanning and Leather Co. in Griffin, Georgia (amtan.com or 770-228-4433) or John Walker Taxidermy (johnwalkergators.com or 352-669-6446).